 When you’re visiting Brisbane, day trips are a great way to explore the region.
 For each day trip from Brisbane we’ll let you know how long it takes to get there and what there is to do when you arrive.

 Disclosure: Please Note That Some Links In This Post May Be Affiliate Links, And At No Additional Cost To You, We Earn A Small Commission If You Make A Purchase.
 Commissions Go Toward Maintaining The Curious Campers Website.

 - Brisbane Accommodation

 Contributed by Pauline from Bee Loved City

-Located 160 km from Brisbane, Noosa is one of the most beautiful coastal towns in Australia.
-If you are looking to go on a day trip that is less than 2 hours from Brisbane, it is the perfect destination!
+Noosa is one of the most beautiful coastal towns in Australia.
+If you are looking to go on a Brisbane day trip, you can be at this beautiful place in under 2 hours.

 The best thing to do there is explore Noosa National Park.
 You can go on the coastal track from Noosa Heads to Sunshine Beach.
 It will take you along the coast and through the bush.

 The shoreline is rocky and made of basalt.
 For this reason, it’s home to beautiful natural landmarks such as Hell’s Gate and Noosa Fairy Pools.